ramsabarish9500/HoudiniMixamoApexWorkflow/README.md

 Previewing the stacked motion clips are available and complete apex workflow can be generated from the plugin itself

 ## Disclaimer
 I'm not a rigging artist.
-I have reused the Apex Component Scripts from the electra rig example.
+I have used the Apex Component Scripts from the electra rig example as reference and automated the workflow.

 For more info see: https://www.sidefx.com/contentlibrary/electra-rig/